kubk/typescript-enum/README.md

 }
 ```

-#### 2. You want to make sure that unknown value is member of enum
+#### 2. You want to make sure that an unknown value is a member of the enum.

+**Before:**
-❌ The following code requires unsafe type cast
+❌ The following code requires an unsafe type cast.
 ```tsx
 enum PackageType { Basic, Advanced, Premium }